OfficeDev/office-scripts-docs/docs/resources/samples/report-day-to-day-changes.md

     :::image type="content" source="../../images/day-to-day-changes-flow-1.png" alt-text="The flow creation step showing it will repeat every day.":::
 1. Select **Create**.
-1. In a real flow, you would add a step that gets your data.
-This could be from another workbook, a Teams adaptive card, or any other source.
+1. In a real flow, you'll add a step that gets your data.
+The data can come from another workbook, a Teams adaptive card, or any other source.
 To test the sample, make a test number.
 Add a new step with the **Initialize variable** action.
 Give it the following values.
     1. **Name**: Input
     1. **Type**: Integer
     1. **Value**: 190000